R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Experiments

 where \(x_i^a, x_i^p, x_i^n\) are the anchor, positive, and negative samples respectively, \(\text{enc}(\cdot)\) is the encoder function, and \(m\) is the margin parameter.

 The combined loss function is:

 where \(\lambda\) is a weight parameter balancing the two loss components.

-\item \textbf{Hierarchical Contrastive Classifier (HCC):} Chen et al.~\cite{chen2023continuous} introduced an enhanced supervised contrastive classifier featuring a hierarchical contrastive loss function.
-The core idea is to ensure that samples from the same malware family are more similar than those from different families in the feature embedding space.
-Using an encoder network \( \text{enc} \), the embeddings of two benign or two malicious samples from different families should satisfy \( \|\text{enc}(x_1) - \text{enc}(x_2)\|_2 \leq m \).
-For samples from the same malware family, the embeddings should be even more tightly constrained, while embeddings of one malicious and one benign sample should be highly dissimilar, \( \|\text{enc}(x_1) - \text{enc}(x_2)\|_2 \geq 2m \).
+\item \textbf{Hierarchical Contrastive Classifier (HCC):} Following~\cite{chen2023continuous}, HCC extends supervised contrastive learning with a hierarchical loss that enforces stronger similarity among samples from the same malware family than those from different families.
+Using an encoder \( \mathrm{enc} \), embeddings of benign or cross-family malware pairs satisfy \( \|\mathrm{enc}(x_1) - \mathrm{enc}(x_2)\|_2 \leq m \), while benign–malicious pairs are pushed farther apart with \( \|\mathrm{enc}(x_1) - \mathrm{enc}(x_2)\|_2 \geq 2m \).

 Let \( d_{ij} \) denote the Euclidean distance between two samples \( i \) and \( j \) in the embedding space, defined as \( d_{ij} = \|\text{enc}(x_i) - \text{enc}(x_j)\|_2 \).
 The hierarchical contrastive loss is: